laxmikant-ainapure/upcxx/README.md

   Free Software Foundation GCC (e.g., as installed by Homebrew or Fink) version 6.4.0 or newer should also work (smp and udp conduits)

 * Linux/x86_64 with one of the following compilers:
     - Gnu g++ 6.4.0 or newer
     - clang 4.0.0 or newer (with libstdc++ from gcc-6.4.0 or newer)
     - Intel C++ 17.0.2 or newer (with libstdc++ from gcc-6.4.0 or newer)
     - PGI C++ 19.1 or newer (with libstdc++ from gcc-6.4.0 or newer)

-  If your system compilers do not meet these requirements, please see the note in [docs/local-gcc.md](docs/local-gcc.md) regarding use of non-system compilers. (smp, udp and ibv conduits)
+    See "Linux Compiler Notes", below, if `/usr/bin/g++` is older than 6.4.0.

 * Linux/ppc64le with one of the following compilers:
-    - gcc-6.4.0 or newer (and see the note immediately above if you use a non-system compiler).
+    - gcc-6.4.0 or newer
     - clang 5.0.0 or newer (with libstdc++ from gcc-6.4.0 or newer)
     - PGI C++ 18.10 or newer (with libstdc++ from gcc-6.4.0 or newer)

+    See "Linux Compiler Notes", below, if `/usr/bin/g++` is older than 6.4.0.

 * Linux/aarch64 (aka "arm64" or "armv8") with one of the following compilers:
-    - gcc-6.4.0 or newer (and see the note under Linux/x86_64 if you use a non-system compiler).
+    - gcc-6.4.0 or newer
+    - clang 4.0.0 or newer (with libstdc++ from gcc-6.4.0 or newer)

+    See "Linux Compiler Notes", below, if `/usr/bin/g++` is older than 6.4.0.

-    - clang 4.0.0 or newer (with libstdc++ from gcc-6.4.0 or newer) Note that gcc- and clang-based toolchains from Arm Ltd. exist, but have not been tested with UPC++.
+    Note that gcc- and clang-based toolchains from Arm Ltd. exist, but have not been tested with UPC++.